 Emotional benefits of babywearing

-Babywearing parents have reported feeling more confident and better able to respond to their babies’ cues, expressions, and movements.
+Babywearing parents often feel more confident and better able to respond to their babies’ cues, expressions, and movements.
 Babies worn in carriers may be calmer because their primal needs (seeing, hearing, feeling, and even smelling their caregivers) are being met.

 A randomized study published in Child Development showed that babywearing can lead to a stronger bond between parent and child.
 Mothers who wore their babies in soft baby carriers were more responsive to their babies’ vocalizations than mothers who carried their babies in infant seats.
 At 13 months of age, children who had been worn in soft carriers demonstrated more secure attachment to their mothers.